John D. Spreckels: San Diego and Arizona Railway

 In subsequent years, damage to the lines from heavy rainstorms, landslides, and fires took a financial toll on the railroad, as did border closings with Mexico.
-In 1932, financial difficulties forced Spreckels' heirs to sell their interests in the firm for $2.8 million to the Southern Pacific, which renamed the railroad the San Diego and Arizona Eastern Railway (SD&AE).
+In 1932, financial difficulties forced Spreckels's heirs to sell their interests in the firm for $2.8 million to the Southern Pacific, which renamed the railroad the San Diego and Arizona Eastern Railway (SD&AE).

 Southern California Mountain Water Company

 "Get your water first, for without your water you get your population under false pretenses and they quit you when the water runs dry."

 Spreckels organized the Southern California Mountain Water Company, which in turn built the Morena and the Upper and Lower Otay Reservoir dams, the Dulzura conduit and the necessary pipeline to the city.
 The company was acquired by the City of San Diego.

 Early automobile enthusiast

 Speckels was noted as one of the West Coast's "most prominent and enthusiastic automobilists."
 When California began requiring license plates in 1905, Spreckels acquired the first five plates for himself and his family.